Our parish policy statement on safeguarding children and vulnerable adults

 Our safeguarding team are the first people to speak to if you have any concerns around the welfare of a child or adult at risk.

-In an emergency (especially if someone is in immediate danger of harm) you should always call 999 and ask for the police.
+Below are the contact details for local services you can contact if you are worried about the welfare or a child or vulnerable adult.
+In an emergency (especially if someone is in immediate danger of harm) you should call 999 and ask for the police.